Northern Ireland hit by high winds and heavy rain as Storm Debi blows in

 The Met Office said the storm would track across the region, with gusts of around 65mph expected through Co Antrim and Co Down.

-High winds and rain from Storm Debi were causing road closures and disruption to public transport across Northern Ireland.
+High winds and rain from Storm Debi have caused road closures and disruption to public transport across Northern Ireland.

-Police have urged people to stay at home, with a yellow weather warning in place until 2pm.
+Amber and yellow weather warnings for rain and wind were in place for counties Down and Armagh on Monday morning, and police urged people to stay at home.

-The Met Office said Storm Debi would track across the region, with gusts of around 65mph expected through Co Antrim and Co Down.
+On Monday afternoon, police said the Portaferry Road, between Newtownards and Portaferry, was currently closed due to flooding.

 One of the highest gusts recorded on Monday morning was a wind speed of 74mph at Killowen in Co Down.